F3GR/odin-recipes/README.md

-Odin would really like to try Georgian khachapuries!
+Odin would really like to try Georgian cuisine!

-Especially these ones:
+Especially these dishes:
 1. Adjarian khachapuri;
-2. Penovani khachapuri;
+2. Khinkali;
-3. Imeretian khachapuri.
+3. Satsivi;

-The main page includes links to the their brief descriptions and step-by-step recipes.
+4. Pineapple pizza(?).